luocfprime/2d-sds/README.md

 ## Acknowledgement

-Some code is referred from [Threestudio](https://github.com/threestudio-project/threestudio).
+Some code is referenced from [Threestudio](https://github.com/threestudio-project/threestudio).
 Many thanks to their great work!

+Also, some designs are inspired by [prolific_dreamer_2d](https://github.com/yuanzhi-zhu/prolific_dreamer2d), which also implemented some nice features.